Quantum LOSR networks cannot generate graph states with high fidelity

 The key idea of the inflation method is the following: If the three-particle state $\rho$ can be prepared in the network, the six-particle states $\gamma$ and $\eta$ can be prepared in the inflated networks as well.
 The states $\gamma$ and $\eta$ share some marginals with $\rho$ and with each other.
 So, if one can prove that six-particle states with these desired properties do not exist, the state $\rho$ is not reachable in the original network.

 To see how the idea of inflation works in practice, we take the three-qudit GHZ state \cite{greenberger1989going} as an example.
-The three-qudit GHZ state $\ghz = 1/\sqrt{d}\sum_{i=0}^{d-1} |iii\rangle$ is a stabilizer state.
-Especially, its stabilizer group is generated by
+The three-qudit GHZ state $\ghz = 1/\sqrt{d}\sum_{i=0}^{d-1} |iii\rangle$ is a stabilizer state, {whose stabilizers include}

 where the unitary operators are $ Z=\sum_{q=0}^{d-1}\omega^q|q\rangle\langle q|,\ X=\sum_{q=0}^{d-1}|q\oplus 1\rangle\langle q|, $ with $\oplus$ to be the addition modulo $d$, and $\omega=\exp \frac{2\pi i}{d}$.
 Note $X^m Z^n=\omega^{-mn}Z^n X^m$.